1711-Games/LGNC/README.md

 #### Object entries
 Object field must contain a `Type` entry.
 Additionally, a field can have following entries:
-* `MissingMessage` is an error message if field is missing in request (relevant for non-optional fields).
+* `MissingMessage` is an error message if field is missing in request (relevant for non-optional fields only).
+Keep in mind though that _missing_ isn't equal to _empty_, see `NotEmpty` validator.
 Default: `Value missing`.
 * `IsMutable: true` (available in languages which have mutable/immutable variables) makes this field mutable.
 Default: `false`.
 * `IsNullable: true` makes this field optional, but if it's specified in request, all validators are executed.
 Default: `false`.
 * `AllowedValues: [ foo, bar, baz ]` (a shortcut for `AllowedValues` validator, see below) specifies a list of allowed values for field